-The COVID-19 pandemic has had an impact on the running of the Academy and there are implications in terms of costs and spending with direct links to this.
-Implications have and may continue to include costs associated with staff absence and additional costings to ensure risk assessments are applied effectively.
-Significant resourcing is required to offer high quality remote education to individual pupils in isolation whilst maintaining the usual full provision in school.
-Despite the impact of this, the board of governors have made their usual enquiries, and additional considerations, and have a reasonable expectation that the Academy remains in a position of having adequate resources to continue in operational existence.
+Rising energy costs and an underfunded national teacher pay increase for the 2022/23 academic year have placed additional financial pressure on the academy.
+Despite these factors, the board of governors have made their usual enquiries, and additional considerations, and have a reasonable expectation that the Academy remains in a position of having adequate resources to continue in operational existence.
 For this reason they continue to adopt the going concern basis in preparing the financial statements.